nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p97 -->
 The church at Antioch had a more decentralized and diverse leadership structure compared to Jerusalem.
-It was led by a group of **prophets and teachers**, including Barnabas, Saul (Paul), Simeon, Lucius, and Manaen (<span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="13" data-verses="1" data-lang="en" data-version="NKJV">Acts 13:1</span>).
+It was led by a group of **prophets and teachers**, including Barnabas, Saul (Paul), Simeon, Lucius, and Manaen (<span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="13" data-verses="1" data-lang="en" data-version="NKJV">Acts 13:1</span>).
 The church at Antioch was also much more oriented towards reaching the gentiles, where the church in Jerusalem reflected more of its Jewish roots.
-While the New Testament does not explicitly mention deacons in Antioch, it is likely that practical roles existed given the church's growing size and involvement in sending relief to Jerusalem (<span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="11" data-verses="29-30" data-lang="en" data-version="NKJV">Acts 11:29-30</span>).
-The church at Antioch became a model for commissioning missionaries, with leaders praying, fasting, and laying hands on Paul and Barnabas to send them out (<span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="13" data-verses="2-3" data-lang="en" data-version="NKJV">Acts 13:2-3</span>).
+While the New Testament does not explicitly mention deacons in Antioch, it is likely that practical roles existed given the church's growing size and involvement in sending relief to Jerusalem (<span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="11" data-verses="29-30" data-lang="en" data-version="NKJV">Acts 11:29-30</span>).
+The church at Antioch became a model for commissioning missionaries, with leaders praying, fasting, and laying hands on Paul and Barnabas to send them out (<span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="13" data-verses="2-3" data-lang="en" data-version="NKJV">Acts 13:2-3</span>).
 This demonstrates a structure that balanced spiritual oversight (prophets and teachers) with missional outreach and practical support.

 <!-- p98 -->
 Unlike Paul’s corrections to the Corinthians and Galatians, the scriptures do not critique the leadership structures of Jerusalem or Antioch.
-This suggests that these churches, under the guidance of the Holy Spirit, were free to adapt their gatherings to meet their unique needs and circumstances within the framework of sound doctrine and apostolic teaching (<span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="2" data-verses="42" data-lang="en" data-version="NKJV">Acts 2:42</span>, <span class="x-scripture" data-type="ref" data-book="2 Timothy" data-chapter="3" data-verses="16-17" data-lang="en" data-version="NKJV">2 Timothy 3:16-17</span>).
+This suggests that these churches, under the guidance of the Holy Spirit, were free to adapt their gatherings to meet their unique needs and circumstances within the framework of sound doctrine and apostolic teaching (<span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="2" data-verses="42" data-lang="en" data-version="NKJV">Acts 2:42</span>, <span class="x-scripture" data-type="ref" data-book="2TI" data-chapter="3" data-verses="16-17" data-lang="en" data-version="NKJV">2 Timothy 3:16-17</span>).

 <!-- p99 -->